- Film and Video Editor

 Types of a Film and Video Editor

 Television Studio Video Editor: A television studio video editor is a professional who works on a network in a studio or for a local company as a live programming editor.
 He or she is required to polish raw video products.
 A television studio video editor works with news or sports producers.
-He or she is required to be under a frequent time pressure to fit the allotted slot of the programme.
+He or she is required to be under frequent time pressure to fit the allotted slot of the programme.

 Film Editor: A film editor is a professional who works closely with directors and producers.
 He or she is required to coordinate with them to select recorded scenes for editing, engage special effects, mix sound, music and dialogue to create a final product that is fine and complete.
-A film editor is often required to edit some material on the spot, involved in basic sound work and working closely with other teams involved in the production such as lightning, special effects, make, sound and music.
+A film editor is often required to edit some material on the spot, be involved in basic sound work and working closely with other teams involved in the production such as lightning, special effects, make, sound and music.

 Multimedia Artist and Animator: A multimedia artist and animator is often known as multimedia specialist.
 He or she creates, animates and edits videos for digital platforms.
 A multimedia specialist works within a team to set goals, film and animate material, storyboard, and ideas.
 He or she is required to digitise everything to publish the finalised product online.